VedantSaikhede/VedantSaikhede/README.md

 <p align="justify">

 An Information Technology student at Shrimati Kashibai Navale College of Engineering, Pune with a CGPA of 9.10.
 Beyond academics, I'm passionate about DevOps, Cloud Computing, and Data Analysis.
 Recently, I earned the Microsoft Certified: Azure Fundamentals certification and completed internships focusing on Cloud Computing and Data Analytics.
 My experience includes hands-on projects with AWS, Azure, and GCP, as well as in-depth analysis of datasets using Python and visualization tools like Tableau.
-I'm proficient in languages like C, C++, Java, and Python, and specialize in Data Structures, Databases, Software Testing, and DevOps Tools.
+I'm proficient in languages like C, C++, Java, JavaScript and Python, and specialize in Data Structures, Databases, Software Testing, and DevOps Tools.
 In my free time, I enjoy photography, badminton, and traveling.
 </p>

 <p align="center">